Isaac-Scanlan/ColourisationUI/README.md

 ## Features

 - **Upload a Grayscale Video**: Users can select a video from their file system.
-- **Custom Caption Input**: Users can input a caption that will be used during the colorization process.
+- **Custom Caption Input**: Users can input a caption that will be used during the colourisation process.
-- **Colorized Video Preview**: Displays a mock colorized version of the grayscale video (for demonstration purposes).
+- **Colourised Video Preview**: Displays a mock colourised version of the grayscale video (for demonstration purposes).
 - **Responsive GUI**: Built with PySide6, the app has a modern and user-friendly interface.

 ## Requirements